reveng007/NET-Tools-For-CI-CD-pipelining/README.md

 8. SharpView: https://github.com/tevora-threat/SharpView (URL of modified: .zip)
 > => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.

+9. SharpHound: https://github.com/SpecterOps/SharpHound (URL of modified: .zip)
+> => Can build: x64, AnyCPU and x86 binaries in 4.8 NET Version.
+> => Build via MSBuild Binary was causing error, So Compiled binaries via Visual Studio in this case, and kept those binaries here as it is.